 What is manuka honey?

-Manuka honey comes from nectar collected by honeybees foraging on the manuka tree, which grows in New Zealand.
+Manuka honey comes from nectar collected by honeybees foraging on the manuka tree, which grows in New Zealand and Australia.
 Honey of all kinds has been used in traditional remedies for thousands of years, both for clearing wound infections and to enhance healing of chronic wounds.
 This type of honey, in purified form, is already used in licensed wound-care products, and is considered to be a viable alternative to topical treatments for surface wound infections.
 However, the researchers point out there is some reluctance to use these products because the way honey works to fight infection (its mechanism of action) is not known.

 The researchers also say that honey has been shown to exhibit “broad-spectrum” antimicrobial activity, being able to act upon more than 80 species of pathogen.
 They point towards previous research that has demonstrated that honey can inhibit pathogens normally capable of causing wound infection, including strains that are resistant to conventional antibiotics.
 They also highlight the growing number of clinical reports that have shown that wound infections (including those infected with MRSA) can be cleared by the topical application of manuka honey.